 Skip to main content

-Guaranteed Income Supplement Explained
+Guaranteed Income Supplement (GIS) Canada Guide

-Who is eligible for GIS
+Who is eligible for GIS?

-• Are 65 or older
+• Be aged 65 or older

 • Live in Canada

-• Currently receive an OAS pension
+• Receive an OAS pension

 Your GIS eligibility is reviewed annually using the income information from your Federal Income Tax and Benefit return.
 Based on your income, your benefit will automatically renew if you still qualify.